-Our world view sees us as an integral part of the community of life, and our gods immanent in the world around us.
+Our world view sees us as a integral part of the community of life, and our gods immanent in the world around us.
 Our ceremonies, rituals and holy days (or holidays if you prefer) reflect this world view.

 Bound as we are to the culture around us, we are still compelled to use the standard Roman calendar for scheduling and day to day business, but when it comes to issues of spiritual celebration, our yearly cycle begins on November 1st rather than January 1st.
 The year is divided up into 13 lunar months with each full moon named for the energy that it embodies, and 8 solar holidays that correspond to the solstices, equinoxes and the cross-quarter days.
-The lunar cycle drifts significantly from year to year, but begins with the first full moon after Samhain or All Hallows Eve.
+The lunar cycle drifts significantly from year to year, but begins with the first full moon after Samhain.
 The names of the moons are as follows:

 - Dark or Spirit Moon